shogun-toolbox/shogun/doc/cookbook/source/examples/regression/random_forest_regression.rst

 Example
 -------

-CDenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`CRegressionLabels` are created from training and test data file
+DenseFeatures (here 64 bit floats aka RealFeatures) and :sgclass:`RegressionLabels` are created from training and test data file

 .. sgexample:: random_forest_regression.sg:create_features

-Combination rules to be used for prediction are derived form the :sgclass:`CCombinationRule` class.
-Here we create a :sgclass:`CMeanRule` class to be used as a combination rule.
+Combination rules to be used for prediction are derived form the :sgclass:`CombinationRule` class.
+Here we create a :sgclass:`MeanRule` class to be used as a combination rule.

 .. sgexample:: random_forest_regression.sg:create_combination_rule